ucsb-cs8/w20/_lab/lab01.md

 >>>
 ```

-As you can see, for those two particular values, the function appears to return the correct answer&mdash;32 degrees fahrenheit is indeed 0 degrees celsius, and 0 degrees celsius is indeed 32 degrees fahrenheit.
+As you can see, for those two particular values, the function appears to return the correct answer: 32 degrees fahrenheit is indeed 0 degrees celsius, and 0 degrees celsius is indeed 32 degrees fahrenheit.

 So clearly, testing with a single value is not enough.
 Indeed, if we test with another well known value, 212 Fahrenheit and 100 Celsius (the boiling point of water), we see that the output is incorrect: